Skip to content

 Browser Automation

-Cosine CLI can control a real Chrome browser instance using the Chrome DevTools Protocol (CDP).
-This enables web-based tasks like taking screenshots, navigating websites, filling forms, and extracting data from web pages.
+Cosine CLI can control a real browser for tasks like taking screenshots, navigating websites, filling forms, and extracting data from web pages.

-The Chrome DevTools Protocol (CDP) is a remote debugging protocol that allows external tools to control Chrome.
+The Chrome DevTools Protocol (CDP) is a remote debugging protocol that allows external tools to control Chrome and Chromium.
 Cosine CLI uses CDP to:

 • Navigate websites - Load and interact with web pages